pyscal/pyscal/README.rst

 Citing the work
 ---------------

-We are currently preparing a publication.
-Until it is ready, if you want to use the code in your work, it would be great if you let `me <mailto:sarath.menon@rub.de>`_ know about it.
+If you use pyscal in your work, the citation of the `following article <https://joss.theoj.org/papers/10.21105/joss.01824>`_ will be greatly appreciated:

+Sarath Menon, Grisell Díaz Leines and Jutta Rogal (2019). pyscal: A python module for structural analysis of atomic environments.
+Journal of Open Source Software, 4(43), 1824, https://doi.org/10.21105/joss.01824